FotonTech/join/README.md

 Every Foton developer is a Fullstack Developer.
 So you should be comfortable on both sides, and if you're not, we will help you :D

 ### Our Fullstack Challenge
-You can start the [Challenge](https://github.com/FotonTech/Challenge) right now!
-Just clone the repo and build a ReactNative Auth/Create/List/Detail project.

 #### 1. Auth